pystruct/pystruct/doc/index.rst

 CRFs aka Models
 ==================

-Know about the problem.
+Know about the model formulation.

-These know about the structure of the problem, the loss and the inference.
+These know about the structure of the model, the loss and the inference.
 This is basically the part that you have to write yourself when using the Python interface in SVM^struct.
 I am only working on pairwise models and there is support for grids and general graphs.
 I am mostly working on the grids at the